* Heins at annual meeting says BB10 will turn RIM around

 By Alastair Sharp

-WATERLOO, Ontario, July 10 (Reuters) - Research In Motion Ltd’s new CEO vowed on Tuesday to turn around the embattled company with a new generation of Bl ackBerry de vices to be launched ne xt year as he tr ansforms R I M into a “lean, mean, hunting machine.”
+WATERLOO, Ontario, July 10 (Reuters) - Research In Motion Ltd’s new CEO vowed on Tuesday to turn around the embattled company with the new generation of BlackBerry devices coming next year, saying he would transform RIM into a “lean, mean, hunting machine.”

-Sounding contrite, Heins acknowledged grumbles about the company’s performance and shareholder frustration with the delay in the launch of the new phones until after the crucial holiday shopping season.
+After a year that wiped out nearly 80 percent of RIM’s value, Heins acknowledged the frustration of shareholders with his decision to delay the launch of the new phones until after the crucial holiday shopping season.

-“I am not satisfied with the performance of the company over the past year,” Heins said to a mostly subdued audience in Waterloo, Ontario, RIM’s home city.
+“I am not satisfied with the performance of the company over the past year,” Heins told the mostly subdued audience.
 “Many of you are frustrated with the time it has taken us to make our way through the transition.”

-Heins, who joined RIM from electronics giant Siemens AG and took over as CEO in January, expressed confidence that RIM was heading in the right direction un der his new management.
+But Heins, who joined RIM from electronics giant Siemens AG four year ago and took over as CEO in January, expressed confidence that RIM was heading in the right direction.

 “I have assembled a leadership team for RIM that’s truly capable of taking us into future,” he told shareholders.

-RIM last month posted its first operating loss in eight years and said it was cutting 5,000 jobs, almost a third of its workforce, as it struggles win back its reputation as an industry innovator.
+RIM last month posted its first operating loss in eight years, and it was much deeper than expected.
+The company also said it was cutting 5,000 jobs, almost a third of its workforce, as it struggles win back its reputation as an industry innovator.

-At the same time company pushed back the launch of the BlackBerry 10 devices to next year from the final quarter of this year.
-Heins said the delay r eflected RIM’s determination to make sure that the devices were ready for the big time.
+At the same time the company pushed back the launch of the BlackBerry 10 devices to next year from the final quarter of this year.
+Heins said the delay reflected RIM’s determination to make sure that the devices were ready for the big time.

-Heins said RIM plans to prune down its vast array of BlackBerry models to focus on high-end and mid-range devices that will come with either touchscreen or physical keyboards.
+RIM plans to prune down its extensive array of BlackBerry models to focus on high-end and mid-range devices that will come with either touchscreen or physical keyboards, Heins said.

-The company might be able to provide concrete answers to its investors on the outcome of the strategic review process “in a few months,” the chief executive told reporters.
+RIM might be able to provide more about on the outcome of the strategic review in a few months, Heins told a handful of reporters after the meeting.

-Despite RIM’s recent performance, the company’s slate of directors was elected at the meeting with token opposition, although preliminary results showed a number of shareholder votes were withheld, including 19 percent for former co-CEO Mike Lazaridis.
+Despite RIM’s recent performance, the company’s slate of directors was elected at the meeting with token opposition, although preliminary results showed some shareholders withheld their votes, including 19 percent for former co-CEO Mike Lazaridis.

 John Richardson had 30 percent of votes withheld, following the recommendation of proxy advisory firm Glass Lewis.
 It said Richardson, as lead director, had failed to properly oversee the provision of stock options to RIM employees, which were erroneously back-dated over an eight-year period.